This is NOT how FraiseQL works. Do not write this.

 enabled = true

-If your use case genuinely requires logic that cannot be expressed in SQL or PostgreSQL functions, consider:
+If a use case genuinely cannot be expressed in PostgreSQL, the correct approaches are:

-1. A separate service — FraiseQL handles your data API; a service handles complex business logic; connect them via a mutation that calls the service
+1. A separate service — FraiseQL serves the data API; a dedicated service handles the complex logic.
+Connect them via a mutation that calls out to the service (write the result to the database first, then let FraiseQL serve it).

-2. A pre-processing step — Transform data before it enters the database, then let FraiseQL serve it
+2. A pre-processing step — Transform or enrich data before it enters the database.
+Once it is in PostgreSQL, FraiseQL serves it without any Python code at request time.

-3. PostgreSQL extensionspg_jsonschema, pgvector, pg_cron, etc. extend what you can do in SQL
+3. PostgreSQL extensionspg_jsonschema, pgvector, pg_cron, pg_net, and others extend what is possible in SQL without leaving the database layer.